 This is not to say that the xoride does not still feature as a prominent player within the Strangers canon.
-An unnamed xoride is kept as a "pet" by the narrative's antagonist, having been outfitted with what is best described as a crude, pre-VHZ attempt at a puppet unit.
-(This xoride can be inferred as the likely source of the cyclo-resonant fluid used to power the antagonist's prototype hypno-crown.)
+A xoride is kept as a "pet" within the narrative of Space Madness, having been outfitted with a crude, pre-VHZ attempt at a prototype hypno crown.
+This "crown", if imperfect in its alignments, makes use of the xoride's cyclo-resonant fluid to create a strong connection with blue hell.

-Although made near-inert following inferred experimentation, the xoride does display some mobility, and even a level of anthropomorphism unseen in its parent strain, responding to individual people as though tamed.
-Before it is butchered in an act of misplaced revenge, the captive stranger (more commonly referred to as "Bracey's xoride") spends its time running its arms along the walls of its chamber, lazy in its search for escape.
-Even during its own slaughter, its disposition remains one of seething somnolence.
+Although made near-inert following inferred experimentation, the xoride does continue to display some mobility, and even a level of anthropomorphism unseen in its parent strain, responding to individual people as though tamed.
+Before it is vaporized during the reunion between the two protagonists, the captive stranger (more commonly referred to as "mylover #666") spends its time running its arms along the walls of its chamber, lazy in its search for escape.
+Even during its fatal meeting with its owner's psychic companion, its disposition remains one of seething somnolence.